California is recovering from deadly storms that brought rainfall totals 400% to 600% above average -- and more rain is on the way – KION546

 Already, storms that battered California in recent weeks have left at least 17 people dead as much of the state received rainfall totals 400% to 600% above average.

-The rain tapered of in Southern California by Tuesday night, but across the state, nearly 3 million people were still under flood alerts as the next in a barrage of atmospheric rivers was forecast to bring heavy rain and potentially more flooding to Northern California beginning Wednesday.
+The rain tapered of in Southern California by Tuesday night, but across the state, more than 6 million people were still under flood alerts as the next in a barrage of atmospheric rivers was forecast to bring heavy rain and potentially more flooding to Northern California beginning Wednesday.

 It’s the first of four more atmospheric river events — long, narrow regions in the atmosphere that can transport moisture thousands of miles — that are expected to hit California in the next 10 days.